 Interested in History or Art?

-If you'd like to check out some popular art museums, head out to the Museum of Fine Arts ( Szépművészeti Múzeum) which is located near Hősök tere.
-The Museum of Applied Arts (Iparművészeti Múzeum) contains furniture, textiles, woodwork, and ceramic pieces and is also highly popular.
+If you'd like to check out some popular art museums, head out to the Museum of Fine Arts ( Szépművészeti Múzeum.)
+The Museum of Applied Arts (Iparművészeti Múzeum) contains furniture, textiles, woodwork, and ceramic pieces.
 I also recommend checking out the Hungarian National Gallery (Magyar Nemzeti Galéria) which is a fine arts museum.

 Budapest is a fast-paced city in the midst of beautiful architecture, parks, and a rich history.
 There are many reasons you may consider spending time in Budapest.
-Whether you like to shop, go sightseeing, snap photos, or just relax and take it all in, this city has it all.
-No wonder it's called the Paris of Central Europe!
+Whether you like to shop, go sightseeing, snap photos, or relax and take it all in, this city has it all.
+There's no wonder it's called the Paris of Central Europe!